 Political posters are not permitted on streetlights, other street furniture (e.g. traffic lights, railings and benches) and roads (including verges, central reservations and roundabouts).
-Any posters on Council property will be removed.
-The Council does not however have any power to remove posters from other properties.

 The Council will not object to A Boards being placed on the pavement outside polling stations on the day of poll provided these boards do not obstruct the public right of passage.
-The question of whether an obstruction is being caused will be a matter for Police Scotland.
+The question of whether an obstruction is being caused will be a matter for Lothian and Borders Police.

 Party political or campaigning material should not be placed on notice boards or displayed in Council buildings.
-This will include, for the avoidance of doubt, the display of materials visible in the windows of all offices in Council buildings, including those made available for use by elected members.